Xmader/musescore-downloader/README.md

 Also, there are many sheet music authors on musescore.com who created their own songs and posted them under [CC-BY-**NC** (Creative Commons Attribution-**NonCommercial**) License](https://creativecommons.org/licenses/by-nc/4.0/).
 Is it illegal that they sell them for **profit**?
-*Note: Putting ads (to sell Musescore Pro) on the website also means to generate revenue.*
+*Note: Putting ads (to sell Musescore Pro) on the website also means that they use it to generate revenue.*

 This is absolutely not acceptable, and the only purpose is to profit from stealing.